omid-khosravi/DEMSimulations/README.md

 Finally, the extracted final results are post-processed in the Paraview program.
 For how-to-build and more updates please check: https://github.com/PhasicFlow/phasicFlow .
 For copyrights please Check https://cemf.ir .
-I will be happy to know the answers to your questions about these Cases.
+I will be happy to answer your questions about these Cases.
 Please don't hesitate to ask! :)
 Hope you enjoy! <3